cxn03651/write_xlsx/chart.md

         :border     => { :color => 'red' },
         :fill       => { :color => 'yellow' }
     )

+## <a name="pattern_fill" class="anchor" href="#pattern_fill"><span class="octicon octicon-link" /></a>Pattern Fill

+The pattern fill format is used to specify pattern filled areas of chart objects such as the interior of a column or the background of the chart itself.

+The following properties can be set for C<pattern> fill formats in a chart:

+    :pattern:   the pattern to be applied (required)
+    :fg_color:  the foreground color of the pattern (required)
+    :bg_color:  the background color (optional, defaults to white)

+For example:

+    chart.set_plotarea(
+        :pattern => {
+            :pattern  => 'percent_5',
+            :fg_color => 'red',
+            :bg_color => 'yellow'
+        }
+    )

+The following patterns can be applied:

+    percent_5
+    percent_10
+    percent_20
+    percent_25
+    percent_30
+    percent_40
+    percent_50
+    percent_60
+    percent_70
+    percent_75
+    percent_80
+    percent_90
+    light_downward_diagonal
+    light_upward_diagonal
+    dark_downward_diagonal
+    dark_upward_diagonal
+    wide_downward_diagonal
+    wide_upward_diagonal
+    light_vertical
+    light_horizontal
+    narrow_vertical
+    narrow_horizontal
+    dark_vertical
+    dark_horizontal
+    dashed_downward_diagonal
+    dashed_upward_diagonal
+    dashed_horizontal
+    dashed_vertical
+    small_confetti
+    large_confetti
+    zigzag
+    wave
+    diagonal_brick
+    horizontal_brick
+    weave
+    plaid
+    divot
+    dotted_grid
+    dotted_diamond
+    shingle
+    trellis
+    sphere
+    small_grid
+    large_grid
+    small_check
+    large_check
+    outlined_diamond
+    solid_diamond

+The foreground color, fg_color, is a required parameter and can be a Html style #RRGGBB string or a limited number of named colors.
+The available colours are shown in the main documentation.

+The background color, bg_color, is optional and defaults to black.

+If a pattern fill is used on a chart object it overrides the solid fill properties of the object.

+## <a name="gradient_fill" class="anchor" href="#gradient_fill"><span class="octicon octicon-link" /></a>Gradient Fill

+The gradient fill format is used to specify gradient filled areas of chart objects such as the interior of a column or the background of the chart itself.

+The following properties can be set for gradient fill formats in a chart:

+    :colors:    a list of colors
+    :positions: an optional list of positions for the colors
+    :type:      the optional type of gradient fill
+    :angle:     the optional angle of the linear fill

+The colors property sets a list of colors that define the gradient:

+    chart.set_plotarea(
+      :gradient => { :colors => [ '#DDEBCF', '#9CB86E', '#156B13' ] }
+    )

+Excel allows between 2 and 10 colors in a gradient but it is unlikely that you will require more than 2 or 3.

+As with solid or pattern fill it is also possible to set the colors of a gradient with a Html style #RRGGBB string or a limited number of named colors.
+The available colours are shown in the main documentation:

+    chart.add_series(
+      :values   => '=Sheet1!$A$1:$A$5',
+      :gradient => { :colors => [ 'red', 'green' ] }
+    )

+The positions defines an optional list of positions, between 0 and 100, of where the colors in the gradient are located.
+Default values are provided for colors lists of between 2 and 4 but they can be specified if required:

+    chart.add_series(
+      :values   => '=Sheet1!$A$1:$A$5',
+      :gradient => {
+        :colors    => [ '#DDEBCF', '#156B13' ],
+        :positions => [ 10,        90 ],
+      }
+    )

+The type> property can have one of the following values:

+    linear        (the default)
+    radial
+    rectangular
+    path

+For example:

+    chart.add_series(
+      :values   => '=Sheet1!$A$1:$A$5',
+      :gradient => {
+        :colors => [ '#DDEBCF', '#9CB86E', '#156B13' ],
+        :type   => 'radial'
+      }
+    )

+If type isn't specified it defaults to linear.

+For a linear fill the angle of the gradient can also be specified:

+    chart.add_series(
+      :values   => '=Sheet1!$A$1:$A$5',
+      :gradient => {
+        :colors => [ '#DDEBCF', '#9CB86E', '#156B13' ],
+        :angle => 30
+      }
+    )

+The default angle is 90 degrees.

+If gradient fill is used on a chart object it overrides the solid fill and pattern fill properties of the object.

 #### <a name="values_and_category_axes" class="anchor" href="#value_and_category_axes"><span class="octicon octicon-link" /></a>Value and Category Axes